 How can I support my employees or neighbors?

 - Share the Know You’re Your Rights and Be Prepared information, and the SCH KYR virtual workshop flyers.
-For details on providing Know Your Rights see https://www.ilrc.org/sites/default/files/resources/kyr_cal_train_trainer_tool-20180626.pdf
+For details on providing Know Your Rights see this Train the Trainer Tool.

 How can I donate to local immigration support efforts?